Cryptonomic/Conseil/docs/README.md

 `conseil` and `lorre` use [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format to store configuration.
 Read more at [Lightbend Config](https://github.com/lightbend/config) github page.

+For additional extra fine-grained configuration you can refer to [this appendix](extra-custom-config.md)

 ### Metadata overrides

 Metadata enables dynamic querying of data sources provided by Conseil and allows for chain-agnostic UIs, like Arronax, to be built while still providing a high level of specialization.
 Some of the metadata override keys are helpful for query construction, but a large number of them exist for rendering.